JKHYuen/DX11Engine/README.md

 # C++ DX11 Game Engine

 DX11 engine made from scratch as practice to familiarize with the Windows/Direct3D api and as preparation for a custom DX12 game engine (currently in development).
 This project is considered finished, features will be ported and expanded on in the DX12 engine.
-Implemented features mainly focus on graphics rendering techniques, but the intention is to eventually create a specialized game engine for my future projects.
+Implemented features mainly focus on graphics rendering techniques (forward rendering), but the intention is to eventually create a specialized game engine for my future projects.
 Source code is included for reference, project was built on Visual Studio 2022.
 Go to *releases* to try the playable build!

 ***Windows 64-bit required**